AstroMao/StreamVualt/README.md

 - Upload and manage video content
 - Stream videos using HLS (HTTP Live Streaming)
 - Share videos via UUID-based URLs instead of exposing file paths
-- Manage videos through a simple admin interface
+- Manage videos through a simple admin interface.

 This project is designed to be simple yet functional, focusing on the core features needed for video streaming without unnecessary complexity.